Xaqc83q/TowerWarZ/readOnly.md

-# `master` branch is read-only
+# `master` branch is Unlocked

-If you wish to merge, all Continuous integration checks MUST pass before being allowed to merge.
+Please make sure Continuous integration checks **pass** before being allowed to merge.
 This applies for everyone

 @tch1001: Make a tch-dev branch